vorter/vorter.github.io/_posts/2017-01-05-gingernut-cookies.md

     6. Cool on a wire rack and keep in an airtight container once cold.
 ---

 These are traditionally a very hard crisp cookie made for dunking into tea or coffee.
 The bigger you make the balls the crunchier the end result.
+Can be edited!

 ![Cookie](https://source.unsplash.com/euGck1ifvp0)